helemanc/gryffindor/README.md

 # Draw Me Like Your Triples: Leveraging Generative AI for the Completion of Wikidata

 This repository contains the code and resources for the research project "Draw Me Like Your Triples: Leveraging Generative AI for the Completion of Wikidata".
-The project was conducted by Eleonora Mancini and BlaBlaBla under the supervision of Prof. Albert Merono.
+The project was conducted by Raia Abu Ahmad, Martin Critelli, Şefika Efeoğlu, Eleonora Mancini, Célian Ringwald and Xinyue Zhang under the supervision of Prof. Albert Merono.

 ## Repository Structure